Bayesian Optimization for Identification of Optimal Biological Dose Combinations in Personalized Dose-Finding Trials: Bayesian Optimization for Dose-Finding

-Above, $f_k^*$ denotes the current optimum of the efficacy function in stratum $k$, $g_k^{\dagger}$ denotes the stratum-specific toxicity constraint, $\Phi(\cdot)$ and $\phi(\cdot)$ denote the standard normal cumulative distribution function and probability density function, respectively, and $\mu(\widetilde{\mathbf{d}}_k)$ and $\sigma(\widetilde{\mathbf{d}}_k)$ are given above in (\ref{posterior}).
-The expression inside the brackets serves to balance the tradeoff between exploring regions of the dose combination space where the efficacy function is imprecisely estimated, and exploiting regions which have desirable values of the efficacy function.
+Above, $g_k^{\dagger}$ denotes the stratum-specific toxicity constraint, $\Phi(\cdot)$ and $\phi(\cdot)$ denote the standard normal cumulative distribution function and probability density function, respectively, and $\mu^{(s)}(\widetilde{\mathbf{d}}_k)$ and $\sigma^{(s)}(\widetilde{\mathbf{d}}_k)$ are given above in (\ref{posterior}).
+The expression inside the brackets serves to balance the trade-off between exploring regions of the dose combination space where the efficacy function is imprecisely estimated, and exploiting regions which have desirable values of the efficacy function.
 This trade-off is weighted by the posterior probability of satisfying the toxicity constraint, giving higher weight to points which are more likely to be safe.
-Under a noisy setting, we set $f_k^*=\min_{\widetilde{\mathbf{d}}\in \mathbb{A}_k}\boldsymbol{\mu}_f(\widetilde{\mathbf{d}}_k)$, the minimum of the posterior mean of the efficacy function in the set of safe doses, $\mathbb{A}_k$, in stratum $k$.
-A dose combination is considered to be safe if $P(g(\widetilde{\mathbf{d}}_k) \le g_k^{\dagger} \mid \mathcal{D}) > \gamma_k$, where $\gamma_k$ is a tuning parameter which can be specified through a sensitivity analysis.
-Larger values of $\gamma_k$ imply a more stringent definition of safety whereas smaller values imply a more permissive definition.
-In the event where $\mathbb{A}_k=\emptyset$ during a single iteration, $f_k^*$ is set as the posterior mean of the maximizer of this probability statement (i.e., the average efficacy at the dose predicted to be safest; \cite{gelbart2014bayesian}).
-We note that dose-finding in stratum $k$ terminates before assigning $\mathbf{d}_k^{(c_k+1)}$ if no dose combinations are predicted to be safe for several consecutive iterations.
-Since observations of the toxicity function are noisy, random variation in the data may cause incorrect early stopping if it is permitted after only a single violation of this probability statement.
-Thus, we require the probability statement to be violated for $J + 1$ iterations before termination, where $J$ is the number of dosing agents, following a recommendation for stopping rules under noise \citep{huang2006global}.
+We use $S$ posterior samples to approximate an integrated form of cEI, denoted by $\alpha_{cEI}(\widetilde{\mathbf{d}}_k)$, that fully accounts for the uncertainty in both $f_k^{*}$ and $\boldsymbol{\theta}$:

-After observing responses for $r_k$ new patients at $\mathbf{d}_k^{(c_k+1)}$, the data are updated and the GP models are refit to obtain new posterior distributions for $f$ and $g$.
-Then $s=1,...,S$ samples $f^{(s)}(\widetilde{\mathbf{d}}_k)$ and $g^{(s)}(\widetilde{\mathbf{d}}_k)$ from these posteriors are obtained to yield $S$ samples from the posterior of the optimal dose combination $p(\mathbf{d}_{opt,k} \mid \mathcal{D})$ as:
+After observing responses for $r_{k,t}$ new patients at $\mathbf{d}_k^{(t+1)}$, the data are updated and the GP models are refit to obtain new posterior distributions for $f$ and $g$.
+Then $S$ samples $f^{(s)}(\widetilde{\mathbf{d}}_k)$ and $g^{(s)}(\widetilde{\mathbf{d}}_k)$ from these posteriors are obtained to yield $S$ samples from the posterior of the optimal dose combination $p(\mathbf{d}_{opt,k} \mid \mathcal{D}_t)$ as: